Oryon Academy Spinal Symposium 2026

 Mr Bob Chatterjee

-A highly respected Consultant Spinal Surgeon, Mr Chatterjee brings extensive experience in complex spinal conditions, multidisciplinary collaboration and evidence-based decision-making.
+A highly respected Consultant Spinal Surgeon, he brings extensive experience in complex spinal conditions, multidisciplinary collaboration and evidence-based decision-making.

-Lumbar radicular pain is a common source of disability and referral.
-This session will focus on clinical assessment, conservative pathways, red flags and appropriate escalation, including the role of surgical options and timing.
+Lumbar radicular pain is a common cause of disability and referral.
+This session focuses on clinical assessment, conservative pathways, recognising red flags and understanding when escalation to surgical options becomes appropriate.

 About Mr Hess

-Consultant Orthopaedic Surgeon & Director of InsightSpine.
-Internationally recognised specialist in minimally invasive spine surgery and interventional pain therapy, with over 20 years’ experience in endoscopic spinal techniques.
+Consultant Orthopaedic Surgeon and Director of InsightSpine.
+An internationally recognised specialist in minimally invasive spine surgery and interventional pain therapy with over 20 years’ experience in endoscopic spinal techniques.

 Diagnosis, imaging interpretation and management considerations in lumbar stress injuries, particularly in active and athletic populations.